Luzhou: Tourism industry

 Luzhou is a tourist destination; specific scenic spots include Yuchan in Luxian county, Fobao in Hejiang county, Mt.
-Fangshan in Jiangyang county, the litchi and longan orchard along the Yangtze River and Tuojiang River, and many others.
-With the official approbation of the National Ministry of Forestry, Fobao Forest Park became a National Forestry Park and was classified as an “AAA” tourist attraction in 2001 by National Tourism Administration.
+Fangshan in Jiangyang county, the lychee and longan orchard along the Yangtze River and Tuojiang River, and many others.
+With the official approbation of the National Ministry of Forestry, Fobao Forest Park became a National Forestry Park and was classified as an “AAA” tourist attraction in 2001 by the National Tourism Administration.